k8s-101/workshop/sections/4-third-party-queue.md

 There are many nice things about third-party applications, one of then is that many have deployed the same solution before.
 And in combination with docker, and easy sharing of docker-containers through container-registries, the deployment process is much easier then on a native setup.
 In this case the creators of KubeMQ have already created a docker image with all the necessary dependencies installed.

 There is a couple of ways we could deploy KubeMQ.
-One way is touse KubeMQ's ready made helm-chart, witch have all the recommended configuration for kubernetes.
-But since we are going to be looking at [Helm](https://helm.sh/) in a later section, we are going to do this the native way.
+One way is by using KubeMQ's ready made helm-chart, witch have all the recommended configuration for kubernetes.
+But since we are going to be looking at [Helm](https://helm.sh/) in a later section, we are going to do this the "native way".

 Don't despair, we have already made the configuration files for you.
 Do deploy KubeMQ, follow the steps below: